NuevoFoundation/workshops/content/english/python-tensorflow/activity-1.md

 The next step is to create a list of categories under the variable `class_names`.

-{{% notice note %}}
-Feel free to use any variable you like, but keep in mind that we will be using this name for future activities.
-{{% /notice  %}}

 Your supervisor gives you the categories of apparel that the warehourse processes.
 This will be created under the variable `class_names`.